Ty-Miki/online-shop/myshop/shop/README.md

   - **image**, **description** and **price** fields for additional product info.
   - A boolean field to see if product is **avaliable** and
   - Two datetime fields to store **created** date **updated** date of products. *(For control purposes.)*

+*see models.py*

+#### Views

+##### product_list

+- This view is used to list all the products which are only avaliable.
+- If category_slug is given it filters the products by their category to show products that belong to it.

+#### product_detail

+- This view is used to view a single product.

+*see views.py*

+#### Urls

+- Currently there are three url mappings for this app
+  - One for all avaliable the products,
+  - One for products of a specific category,
+  - And one for product detail.

+*see urls.py in this app folder*